 It’s easy to assume that writing a 1,000-word blog post takes less than an hour, but the reality is quite different.

-Even the best bloggers writing about topics they know well need an average of 3 hours and 21 minutes to put together great blog posts.
+Even the best bloggers writing about topics they know well can take three-four hours to put together great blog posts.

 That’s because blog writing isn’t easy — at least not when it’s done well, and publishing well-written, high-quality blog posts is essential to businesses that rely on content to build their brands and increase sales.